MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-string-comparison.md

 &; " = 'question'"
 ```

-... will return the following results:
+...will return the following results:

 - Question
 - RE: Question